mgrebenets/fastlane-plugin-xcconfig_actions/README.md

 #### Caveats

-Flags like `-sdk iphoneos` and `-isysroot iphoneos` may not be suitable for all uses.
+Flags like `-sdk iphoneos` and `-isysroot iphoneos` may not be suitable for all use cases.
 These settings only get generated if you add `SDKROOT = iphoneos` to your xcconfigs, so don't define `SDKROOT` in xcconfigs and leave it to build tool.

 ##### Code Coverage

 Flags like `CLANG_ENABLE_CODE_COVERAGE` will not have effect if set to `YES`.
-This flag needs to be accompanied to changes in Xcode scheme UI to enable code coverage.
+This flag needs to be accompanied by changes in Xcode scheme UI to enable code coverage.

-When ran from command just settings `CLANG_ENABLE_CODE_COVERAGE=YES` has no effect either, instead the `-enableCodeCoverage YES` option has to be used.
+When used from command just setting `CLANG_ENABLE_CODE_COVERAGE=YES` has no effect either, instead the `-enableCodeCoverage YES` option has to be used.

 In case of `CLANG_ENABLE_CODE_COVERAGE` add `CLANG_COVERAGE_MAPPING = YES` to xcconfigs to get proper flags mapping.